rtolsma/rtolsma.github.io/_posts/2020-06-13-physics-gem.markdown

 ### Time Independent Equation

-A lot of people have probably heard of two versions of Schrodinger's: the time dependent, and the time dependent.
+A lot of people have probably heard of two versions of Schrodinger's: the time independent, and the time dependent.
 The exposition above focused on the time dependent, as the slightly more interesting version in my opinion.
 The time independent Schrodinger equation is merely an eigenvalue-eigenvector equation: $$H\vert \varphi \rangle = E_n \vert \varphi \rangle$$.
 For reasons better understood via a thorough treatment of classical mechanics, the operator $$H(t)$$ we referred to is the classical analog of the Hamiltonian matrix, whose eigenvalues correspond to the possible energy levels of a system.
 The time independent Schrodinger's equation thus corresponds to finding the steady-state solutions of a system.